ssv445/JS-Rendering-Proxy-Docker/README.md

-# Website Rendering Proxy
+# JS-Rendering-Proxy-Docker

-A containerized web scraping API built with Node.js, Fastify, and Puppeteer.
+A containerized web scraping Proxy API built with Node.js, Fastify, and Puppeteer.

 ## Why This Exists